data2health/biodataclubkit/README.md

 ## Deliverables

 * Forkable website
-* Open Access workshop materials mapped to relevant competencies
+* Open Access workshop materials mapped to the Educational Resource and Competency Marmonization Project
 * Survey tools to assess learning goals and outcomes
 * Implementation roadmap and guidebook